Mystery Drone Sightings Continue In New Jersey And Across The US. Here’s What We Know

+In response, the Federal Aviation Administration on Wednesday and Thursday temporarily banned drone flights in 22 areas of New Jersey and 30 areas in New York, mostly in and around New York City and on Long Island, where critical infrastructure is located.
+FAA officials said federal security agencies requested the flight restrictions, which are effective through mid-January.

-The FBI, the Homeland Security Department and state agencies have been investigating, but officials say there has been nothing so far to suggest that any drones have posed a national security or public safety threat.
-In fact, authorities say, many of the drone sightings have actually been legal drones, manned aircraft, helicopters and even stars.
+The FBI, the Homeland Security Department and state agencies have been investigating, but officials say there has been nothing so far to suggest any drones have posed a national security or public safety threat.
+Authorities say many of the drone sightings have actually been legal drones, manned aircraft, helicopters and even stars.

 President Joe Biden said Tuesday night that there appears to be nothing nefarious about the flying objects.

-“There are a lot of drones authorized.
-We are following this closely.
-So far no sense of danger,” the Democrat said as he left the White House for a trip to Delaware.

-Despite federal officials’ comments, many state and municipal lawmakers have nonetheless called for stricter rules about who can fly unmanned aircraft — and for the authority to shoot them out of the sky.
+Despite federal officials’ comments, many state and municipal lawmakers have called for stricter rules about who can fly unmanned aircraft — and for the authority to shoot them down.

-The House Intelligence Committee grilled federal law enforcement and intelligence officials about the drones during a closed-door meeting Tuesday, Democratic U.S. Rep. Jim Himes of Connecticut told CNN.
-Authorities told the panel there still is no evidence that drones are posing dangers, Himes said.
+Federal government agencies have the authority to track and disable drones deemed to be threatening, but that power was set to expire at midnight Friday.
+A temporary spending bill before Congress that would extend that power and avert a government shutdown was rejected by the House on Thursday evening and the next steps were unclear.

 What has been seen in New Jersey?